comprna/modkitopt/README.md

 ### How ModkitOpt works

 ModkitOpt takes as input a modBAM file containing dorado per-read modification calls, efficiently and systematically scans 36,000 combinations of modkit thresholds (`--filter-threshold` and `--mod-threshold`) and downstream stoichiometry cutoffs, and evaluates predicted sites against validated reference sites to quantify precision and recall.
-ModkitOpt identifies the optimal threshold combination, and corresponding stoichiometry cutoff, that maximises the F1 score ($2*precision*recall/(precision+recall)$).
+ModkitOpt identifies the optimal threshold combination, and corresponding stoichiometry cutoff, that maximises the F1 score ( $2 \cdot precision \cdot recall/(precision+recall)$ ).

 Validated reference sites are supplied for mammalian N6-methyladenosine (m6A) and pseudouridine (pseU), which can be used for nanopore datasets that originate from a different biological sample, provided a subset of sites are shared with the reference.
 For other modification types, a reference set can be supplied by the user.